 "ARAI QUALIFIER 3* / JUNIOR 3*" - Feel the tension of the athletes in the starting area

-Another reason why the 3* competition held at Lotte Mountain Resort is easy to watch is that you can take a lift to the starting area.
+Another reason why the 3* competition held at Lotte Mountain Resort is easy to watch is that you can take a series of lifts to reach the starting area.

-Last season, the competition slope was "Zentana Bowl," which was only open on days with heavy snowfall.
-This slope is characterized by its wide vertical slope and steep gradient of up to 41 degrees, with a valley topography.
-If you watch the riders sliding down from the finish area, you can see the speed with your own eyes.
+Last season, the "Zentana Bowl," which is only open on days with heavy snowfall, was used as the competition slope.
+This slope is wide and vertical due to its valley topography, and is characterized by its steep slope with a maximum gradient of 41 degrees.
+Watching the riders ski down from the finish area allows you to witness the sense of speed firsthand.

 Furthermore, because many riders, from juniors to adults, are taking part in the competition, many riders can be seen warming up on the slopes while riding the lifts while waiting their turn to ski.
 This means you may be able to see the riders' riding in action beyond just one run in the competition